Skip to content

 5.3 Multi-level Pointers

-This reminds me of a meme—a person pointing at a person pointing at a person.jpg.
-Yeah, that's exactly what it means.
-A pointer to a pointer variable that points to a pointer variable that points to a pointer variable that points to a variable.
-Yeah, it makes your head spin.
-My advice is: unless absolutely necessary, don't play this game.
-You are just setting a massive trap for your colleagues.
+This concept reminds me of a meme—a person pointing at a person pointing at a person.
+Yes, that is exactly what it means.
+It is a pointer variable pointing to a pointer variable pointing to a pointer variable pointing to a variable.
+It is enough to make your head spin.
+We suggest avoiding this unless absolutely necessary; otherwise, you are setting a nasty trap for your colleagues.

 c